google/WebFundamentals/src/content/en/updates/posts/2016/06/devtools-digest.markdown

 ![Showing system UI elements](/web/updates/images/2016/06/system-ui.png)

 The desktop story has improved, too.
-Thanks to Device Mode's zoom feature, you can emulate desktop screens larger than the screen that you're actually working on, such as a 4K (2560px) screen.
+Thanks to Device Mode's zoom feature, you can emulate desktop screens larger than the screen that you're actually working on, such as a 4K (3840px x
+2160px) screen.

 ![Showing a 4K screen](/web/updates/images/2016/06/4k.png)